 - Design a cost-effective multi-site network architecture to accommodate DPM

 - Set up Microsoft Windows 2008, SQL Server, Exchange, and SharePoint Server to run with DPM 2010

 - Set up Storage Pools and Custom Volumes

 - Calculate and reserve hard disk storage for protection

-- Define tape rotation and management
+- Define tape library rotation and administration

-- Maximize backup and restoration speed
+- Maximize backup and recovery speed

 Additional DPM-related Support Available from Progent